-If the claimant defaults on their arrangement a final notice will automatically be issued.
-The instalment plan/arrangement is cancelled and the debtor is asked to make payment in full.
+If the claimant defaults on their arrangement a reminder or final notice, whichever is appropriate, will automatically be issued.
+When a final notice is issued, the instalment plan/arrangement is cancelled and the debtor is asked to make payment in full.